woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.4.0 - 2023-03-07 =
+* Add - Support for the Assets of Performance Max campaigns.
+* Dev - Externalize Panel, PanelBody, and PanelRow.
+* Dev - Externalize the KeyboardShortcuts component.
+* Dev - Increase maximum payload size in the test proxy.
+* Fix - The blank Product Feed page after completing the onboarding flow.
+* Tweak - Make the popover of the tooltip can be closed properly.

 = 2.3.10 - 2023-02-21 =
 * Add "Working with DEWP.md" to exclude list.
 * Add - Integration with WooCommerce Multichannel Marketing.